galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 The following section explains how to install a Galasa ecosystem by using the <a href="https://github.com/galasa-dev/extensions/tree/master/galasa-ecosystem-kubernetes-operator" target="_blank"> Kubernetes Operator</a>.
 To find out more about Kubernetes, see the <a href=https://kubernetes.io/docs/home/ target="_blank"> Kubernetes Documentation</a>.

+If you want to run scalable, highly available testing for enterprise level workloads, use the Kubernetes Operator to install your Galasa Ecosystem in a cloud environment.
+Running Galasa in a scalable cloud environment, rather than on a Docker engine, means that you are not limited by the size of the virtual machine.

-*Note:* If you are looking to create a local proof of concept first, you can install a Galasa Ecosystem on a Docker engine by using the [Docker Operator](installing).
+If you are looking to create a local proof of concept, you might want to first install a Galasa Ecosystem on a Docker engine by using the [Docker Operator](../installing).

 ## Prerequisites